 Due Dates: October 7, 2026 (Stage 1: Expression of Interest) | February 10, 2027 (Stage 2: Full Application)

-Summary: Supports interdisciplinary consortia to develop rapid, minimally invasive, and affordable diagnostics for antibiotic-resistant lower respiratory tract infections.
+Summary: Funds interdisciplinary research to develop rapid, minimally invasive, and affordable diagnostics for lower respiratory tract infections with a focus on antimicrobial resistance.